nfuzk/soulminter-public/public/terms.md

 You agree to indemnify, defend, and hold harmless SoulMinter, its affiliates, directors, employees, agents, suppliers, and licensors from and against any and all claims, liabilities, damages, losses, costs, expenses, or fees (including reasonable attorneys' fees) arising out of or relating to:

-*   Your access to or use of the Platform;
+- Your access to or use of the Platform;

-*   Your User Content, including any claims that your User Content infringes or violates the intellectual property rights or other rights of any third party;
+- Your User Content, including any claims that your User Content infringes or violates the intellectual property rights or other rights of any third party;

-*   Any tokens you create using the Platform, including any claims related to their legality, functionality, or any losses incurred by third parties due to your tokens;
+- Any tokens you create using the Platform, including any claims related to their legality, functionality, or any losses incurred by third parties due to your tokens;

-*   Your violation of these Terms or any applicable laws or regulations;
+- Your violation of these Terms or any applicable laws or regulations;

-*   Your negligence or willful misconduct.
+- Your negligence or willful misconduct.

 ## 9. Governing Law and Dispute Resolution

 ### 9.1.
 Governing Law

-These Terms shall be governed by and construed in accordance with the laws of a jurisdiction to be determined by SoulMinter, without regard to its conflict of law principles.
-This choice of law does not limit any consumer protection rights that you may be entitled to in your country of residence under the laws of that country.
+These Terms and any dispute or claim arising out of or in connection with them or their subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the laws of the State of Wyoming, without giving effect to any choice or conflict of law provision or rule.

 ### 9.2.
-Arbitration Agreement
+Mandatory Arbitration

-Any dispute, controversy, or claim arising out of or relating to these Terms or the breach, termination, or validity thereof, shall be finally settled by arbitration in accordance with the rules of a recognized international arbitration institution (e.g., the International Chamber of Commerce (ICC) or the London Court of International Arbitration (LCIA)).
-The arbitration shall be conducted in a major international city, and the language of the arbitration shall be English.
-The number of arbitrators shall be one.
-The award rendered by the arbitrator shall be final and binding upon the parties and may be entered in any court having jurisdiction thereof.
+Any dispute, claim, or controversy arising out of or relating to these Terms or the breach, termination, enforcement, interpretation, or validity thereof, including the determination of the scope or applicability of this agreement to arbitrate, shall be determined by arbitration in Cheyenne, Wyoming before one arbitrator.
+The arbitration shall be administered by JAMS pursuant to its Comprehensive Arbitration Rules and Procedures.
+Judgment on the Award may be entered in any court having jurisdiction.
+This clause shall not preclude parties from seeking provisional remedies in aid of arbitration from a court of appropriate jurisdiction.

 ### 9.3.
-Class Action Waiver
+Waiver of Class Action Rights

-YOU AGREE THAT YOU MAY BRING CLAIMS AGAINST SOULMINTER ONLY IN YOUR INDIVIDUAL CAPACITY AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PURPORTED CLASS OR REPRESENTATIVE PROCEEDING.
-Unless both you and SoulMinter agree otherwise, the arbitrator may not consolidate more than one person's claims, and may not otherwise preside over any form of a representative or class proceeding.
+YOU AND SOULMINTER AGREE THAT EACH MAY BRING CLAIMS AGAINST THE OTHER ONLY IN YOUR OR ITS INDIVIDUAL CAPACITY, AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PURPORTED CLASS OR REPRESENTATIVE PROCEEDING.
+Further, unless both you and SoulMinter agree otherwise, the arbitrator may not consolidate more than one person's claims, and may not otherwise preside over any form of a representative or class proceeding.

-## 10. Termination
+## 10. Blog

-We may terminate or suspend your access to the Platform immediately, without prior notice or liability, for any reason whatsoever, including without limitation if you breach these Terms.
-Upon termination, your right to use the Platform will immediately cease.
-All provisions of these Terms which by their nature should survive termination shall survive termination, including, without limitation, ownership provisions, warranty disclaimers, indemnity, and limitations of liability.
+### 10.1.
+Nature of Blog Content

+The SoulMinter blog (blog.soulminter.io) provides informational articles, updates, and educational content related to the Solana blockchain, token creation, and the broader crypto ecosystem.
+All content published on the blog is for general informational purposes only and does not constitute financial, investment, legal, or tax advice.
+SoulMinter does not endorse any specific projects, tokens, or investment strategies discussed on the blog.
+You should conduct your own research and consult with qualified professionals before making any decisions based on blog content.

+### 10.2.
+Intellectual Property of Blog Content

+All content published on the SoulMinter blog, including articles, images, graphics, and other materials, is the property of SoulMinter or its content providers and is protected by copyright and other intellectual property laws.
+You may not reproduce, distribute, modify, create derivative works of, publicly display, publicly perform, republish, download, store, or transmit any of the material on our blog, except as generally permitted by standard web browsing functionality.

+## 11. Links to Third-Party Websites

+The Platform and blog may contain links to third-party websites or services that are not owned or controlled by SoulMinter.
+SoulMinter has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third-party websites or services.
+We do not warrant the offerings of any of these entities/individuals or their websites.
+You acknowledge and agree that SoulMinter shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods, or services available on or through any such third-party websites or services.
+We strongly advise you to read the terms and conditions and privacy policies of any third-party websites or services that you visit.

-## 11. Changes to Terms
+## 12. Updates to Terms

 We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
 If a revision is material, we will provide at least 30 days' notice prior to any new terms taking effect.
 What constitutes a material change will be determined at our sole discretion.
-By continuing to access or use our Platform after those revisions become effective, you agree to be bound by the revised terms.
-If you do not agree to the new terms, you must stop using the Platform.
+By continuing to access or use our Platform after any revisions become effective, you agree to be bound by the revised terms.
+If you do not agree to the new terms, you are no longer authorized to use the Platform.

-## 12. Miscellaneous

-### 12.1.
-Entire Agreement

-These Terms, together with our Privacy Policy and Disclaimer, constitute the entire agreement between you and SoulMinter regarding your use of the Platform and supersede all prior and contemporaneous understandings, agreements, representations, and warranties, both written and oral, regarding the Platform.

-### 12.2.
-Severability

-If any provision of these Terms is held to be invalid or unenforceable by a court, the remaining provisions of these Terms will remain in effect.
-The invalid or unenforceable provision will be replaced by a valid and enforceable provision that most closely matches the intent of the original provision.

-### 12.3.
-Assignment

-You may not assign or transfer these Terms, by operation of law or otherwise, without our prior written consent.
-Any attempt by you to assign or transfer these Terms, without such consent, will be null and void.
-We may freely assign or transfer these Terms without restriction.

-### 12.4.
-Waiver

-Our failure to enforce any right or provision of these Terms will not be considered a waiver of those rights.
-The exercise by either party of any of its remedies under these Terms will be without prejudice to its other remedies under these Terms or otherwise.

-### 12.5.
-Force Majeure

-SoulMinter shall not be liable for any delay or failure to perform resulting from causes outside its reasonable control, including, without limitation, acts of God, wars, terrorism, riots, embargoes, acts of civil or military authorities, fires, floods, accidents, strikes, or shortages of transportation facilities, fuel, energy, labor, or materials.

-## 13. Contact Information
+## 13. Contact Us

-For any questions about these Terms, please contact us at:
+If you have any questions about these Terms, please contact us at [main@soulminter.io](mailto:main@soulminter.io).

-Email: main@soulminter.io

-**SoulMinter**

-**online-only**

-**soulminter.io**

----